Kayaking in Ensenada

 3. Can kids go kayaking?

 Yes, mainly in calm water locations.
-Ocean kayaking may have age restrictions.
+Ocean kayaking does have age restrictions, but still good thing for sporty teens and familes to do in Ensenada.

 4. Is La Bufadora kayaking difficult?

-It can be moderate depending on conditions.
+It can be moderate depending on rout and ocean conditions.
 Expect some waves and movement.

 5. Do kayaking tours include transportation?